jonathanw82/Can_Share/README.md

 These features may be included in future releases of this application.
 * A dashboard for admin to create and edit new collections for database manipulation.
 * Admin able to add other users as admin.
-* A search feature to users can select what type of beers they see.
+* A search feature so users can select what types of beer they see.
-* A chat forum so user can discuss their beers online.
+* A chat forum so users can discuss their beers online.

 ### Technology’s used will include: